cqr/sqloop/README.markdown

 This query is not executed until the first() method is called.

 All methods with no arguments can be called without parenthesis.
-As such, first is actually a method call and can be accessed as either ``->first()'' or ``->first''.
+As such, first is actually a method call and can be accessed as either ``->first()`` or ``->first``.

+Sqloop is written to be used as a library, but is also included as a plugin which is installed by default with *pea*, another of chrisrhoden's projects. *peadmin*, the administrative interface for pea, relies on sqloop.

+Full documentation can be found in the github project's online wiki, at http://wiki.github.com/chrisrhoden/sqloop